 - Inside shoulder width: 14″

 - Side shell depth: 7″

 - Crotch strap positions: 5 1/2″, 8″

 - Seat pan depth (leg room/thigh support): 12″

 - Overall height of shell (without raising headrest above shell): 24″

 Recline Positions (fully reclined #3 position must be used for rear-facing, semi reclined #2 & fully upright #1 are for forward-facing).
 FWIW, there is very little difference between the semi-reclined #2 and fully upright #1 positions.

 More photos of the MA70 installed with models (special thanks to LilypadMom for letting me borrow her 2 beautiful daughters)!

 Baby is 3 months old and 15 lbs.
 Ideally, for a baby this young, the seat should have been installed with a single pool noodle *in this particular seating position* to make it a little more reclined and closer to a 45 degree recline angle.
 However, baby didn’t seem to mind and feel asleep in the seat almost immediately.

-Big Sister – almost 5 years old- 39.8 lbs, 45″ tall (and more than happy to be the poster child for ERF).
-Technically, she still fits in this seat in the rear-facing position although she’s very close to the 40 lb RF weight limit and she’s also very close to outgrowing it RF by height as well (head 1″ from top of *shell* - not from the top of adjustable headrest).
+Big sister – almost 5 years old- 39.8 lbs, 45″ tall (and more than happy to be the poster child for extended rear-facing).
+Technically, she still fits in this seat in the rear-facing position although she’s very close to the 40 lb RF weight limit and she’s also very close to outgrowing it RF by height as well (head 1″ from top of *shell* – not from the top of adjustable headrest).
 Straps were positioned several inches below her shoulders with the headrest in this position but I wanted the focus to be on the top of her head in relation to the top of the shell.